RollainKraus/EditTagsOverhaul/README.md

 # EditTagsOverhaul

-The edit tab now has Tag Groups organised by your parent-child tags and supports nesting for an additional group.
+The edit tab now has Tag Groups organized by your parent-child tags and supports nesting for an additional group.
 Applies to scenes, images and galleries.

 - Set up hierarchies and sort order by setting parent-child tag relationships and using sort names for tags.
 If sort name does not exist defaults to tag name
 - Clicking on tags adds that tag to the scene/image/gallery